 The collaboration means that this information about the image, once added by the owner, will be shown in Google Image Search results, making it easier than ever for users to determine whether an image can be used or who they should credit.

-This affects all of us who are using images regularly - whether you're creating images yourself, or sourcing and using images for any purpose, especially for commercial use.
+This effects all of us who are using images regularly - whether you're creating images yourself, or sourcing and using images for any purpose, especially for commercial use.

 For photographers, this now means that the likelihood of their images being misused is significantly reduced, and goes some way to protecting the individual's intellectual property.
 Google has outlined their hopes that the partnership will create "better usage guidance for photographers, photo agencies and publishers" to include the correct information in their image metadata.